Testicular Disorders (cont.)

 Definitive management of testicular torsion requires surgery by a urologist.
 During surgery, the affected testicle is untwisted, and if it is found to be viable, the testicle is secured to the scrotal wall (orchiopexy).
-The unaffected testicle may also be secured to prevent testicular torsion from occurring as approximately 40% of males will have the bbell clapper abnormality on both sides.
+The unaffected testicle may also be secured to prevent testicular torsion from occurring, as some males will have the bell clapper abnormality on both sides.

 Sometimes, the affected testicle can be manually untwisted by a physician without necessitating emergent surgery, though this is a temporizing measure that ultimately still requires definitive surgical repair.
 Likewise, some cases of testicular torsion can occur and then resolve spontaneously, and the health care professional must maintain a high index of suspicion in order for this condition to be diagnosed and ultimately surgically repaired.